11/16/2005

 being reintroduced to fire.
 Yes, we are burning our woods.
 Prairie fire

-has been a long established practice for managing the prairie, but fire has
+has been a long established practice for managing the prairie, but fire

 been neglected in the woods.
 Perhaps it’s too many years of watching